oktadev/byob-dashboard/api/byob-api-proxy-sample/README.md

 # Deployment

 ## Step 1.
 Build
-1. Clone this repository and `cd` into `backend/byob-api-proxy-sample/`
+1. Clone this repository and `cd` into `/api/byob-api-proxy-sample/`
 2. `rm -rf node_modules/ && npm install --production`
-3. `npm run zip` will create a source bundle and place it in the `\dist` folder.
+3. `npm run zip` will create a source bundle and place it in the `/dist` folder.
 You will need this zip file in the next steps, below.

 ## Step 2.
 Create Lambda function using the AWS Lambda Console/UI
 1. Click **Create Function**